Scavenging the fossil record for clues to Earth's climate and life

 What is your favorite part about being a scientist?

-What advice would you give to young aspiring scientists?
+What advice would you give to aspiring scientists?

 What do you do?